Financial-Times/origami-bower-registry/RUNBOOK.md

 ## Release Details

-The application is deployed to QA whenever a new commit is pushed to the `master` branch of this repo on GitHub.
+The application is deployed to QA whenever a new commit is pushed to the `main` branch of this repo on GitHub.
 To release to production, the QA application must be [manually promoted through the Heroku interface](https://dashboard.heroku.com/pipelines/748923ac-b3c0-4289-a0ac-c26b5a7dbe3a).

 ## Key Management Details